ALANA Spring Awards Banquet

 Nominations for Awards

-- Ram Vincent-Bryan Community Builders Award: Recognizes a student(s) who contributes to the ALANA community through their intentional community building.
+- Ram Vincent-Bryan Community Builders Award: Recognizes an undergraduate student(s) who contributes to the UVM ALANA community through their intentional community building.

-- Alan B. Urgent Award: This award recognizes an individual(s) who embody the spirit of advocacy and social justice.
+- Alan B. Urgent Award: This award recognizes an undergraduate student(s) who embody the spirit of advocacy and social justice.

-- Roger Summers Award: Recognizing a student(s) who has affected the ALANA community through their leadership and vision.
+- Roger Summers Award: Recognizing an undergraduate student(s) who has affected the UVM ALANA community through their leadership and vision.

 - Staff and Faculty Award: A staff and/or faculty member who has displayed continual commitment to Leadership, Advocacy, and Social Justice.